tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Ring

+##### Delusion

+Ring made out of complex interlocking wooden pieces.

+_Always:_ Whenever there are two possible explanations and one is obviously ridiculous, that is what you believe provided there is no obvious and direct proof that contradicts your delusion.
+In addition, you gain +3 bonus to checks to find traps and see through illusions.

+---

+#### Staff

+##### Acrobat's Stick

+A glowing rod that expands into a longer pole.

+_Always:_ Bonus to attacks and damage: +2 (adventurer).
+In addition, if you are a rogue with the _swashbuckle_ ability, you gain an extra use of that ability, but whenever you roll a natural 1 or 2 with any d20 roll, the staff flings you into danger (you take 2d6 damage and possibly provoke opportunity attacks in battle).

+---

+#### Weapon

+##### Axe of Bloody Vengeance

+You cannot rally during a battle.

+**Quirk:** Carves patterns into own skin with fingernails.

+---

-#### Cudgel of Heedlessness
+##### Cudgel of Heedlessness

 Heavy Two-handed Melee Weapon

-A strangely glowing crude wooden club. _Always:_ Bonus to attacks and damage: +3 (champion).
+A strangely glowing crude wooden club.

+_Always:_ Bonus to attacks and damage: +3 (champion).
 In addition, when you roll a natural 1 with a melee attack using this weapon, you hit a random nearby ally with that attack and deal maximum damage.
 If you try to use a different weapon, the cudgel will teleport into your hand.

----

-#### Ring of Delusion

-Ring

-Ring made out of complex interlocking wooden pieces. _Always:_ Whenever there are two possible explanations and one is obviously ridiculous, that is what you believe provided there is no obvious and direct proof that contradicts your delusion.
-In addition, you gain +3 bonus to checks to find traps and see through illusions.

 ---